Skip to main content

 default:"\"confirmed\""

 Commitment level used for RPC account reads during withdrawal preparation.
-Overrides the default on a per-call basis.

 Return Value

 Returns a Promise<WithdrawResult>.
-The WithdrawResult object contains:
+The shape mirrors DepositResult:

 Example

-import { getEncryptedBalanceToPublicBalanceDirectWithdrawerFunction } from "@umbra-privacy/sdk";
+import { getETAIntoATAWithdrawerFunction } from "@umbra-privacy/sdk/withdrawal";

-const withdraw = getEncryptedBalanceToPublicBalanceDirectWithdrawerFunction({ client });
+const withdraw = getETAIntoATAWithdrawerFunction({ client });

 const USDC = "EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v";